-Seasoned hosts will know that a fabulous holiday feast comes not without its challenges.
-As we look forward to the festivities, and all of the wonderful food, decorations and time with family and friends that it brings, our thoughts turn to the necessary preparations that come with hosting during this period.
-With this in mind, we’ve compiled our best tips and tricks for getting your home guest ready, from the ultimate guest bedroom to festive table setting ideas and sitting room seating.
-In the words of Sue Jones, our Co-Founder and Creative Director: “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home?”
+Seasoned hosts will know that a holiday celebration comes not without its challenges.
+As we look forward to the festivities, and all of the wonderful food, decorations and time with family and friends that it brings, our thoughts turn to the necessary planning that comes with hosting during this period.
+If you're getting ready and wondering how to prepare your home for holiday guests, keep reading to discover our best tips and tricks—from the ultimate guest bedroom to festive table setting ideas and sitting room seating.
+After all, in the words of Sue Jones, our Co-Founder and Creative Director: “Why should I ask people to come and stay in my house, if they’re less comfortable than they would be at home?”

 Prepare the ultimate guest bedroom

 A private space in which your visitors can relax, unwind and catch 40 winks, the guest bedroom should be carefully considered.
-Start by creating a cozy ambience; layer blankets, pillows and throws on the bed in a mix of textures to bring warmth and depth to the room.
+If you're preparing for the holidays, and the relatives, friends or family friends who will be joining you, then there's no better way to make your guests feel welcome.
+Begin by creating a cozy ambience; layer blankets, pillows and throws on the bed in a mix of textures to bring warmth and depth to the room.
 If your guest bedroom has wooden flooring, a rug on either side of the bed will be much appreciated by cold toes in the morning; look for one with a thick, shag weave that will feel soft underfoot.